B2.9 Multiply whole numbers by proper fractions, using appropriate tools and strategies.

 3. In another bowl, mix all dry ingredients: flour, sugar, baking powder, baking soda, cinnamon.

-4. Add grapes, apples and carrots to dry ingredients.
+4. Add raisins, apples and carrots to dry ingredients.
 Stir.

 5. Gradually add liquid ingredients to dry ingredients while stirring.